qoherent/ria-hub-docs/docs/content/Usage/actions/design.md

 ## Summary

-Using Gitea Actions only requires ensuring that the runner can connect to the Gitea instance.
+Using RIA Hub Actions only requires ensuring that the runner can connect to the RIA Hub instance.
 Internet access is optional, but not having it will require some additional work.
 In other words: The runner works best when it can query the internet itself, but you don't need to expose it to the internet (in either direction).

-If you encounter any network issues while using Gitea Actions, hopefully the image above can help you troubleshoot them.
+If you encounter any network issues while using RIA Hub Actions, hopefully the image above can help you troubleshoot them.